engnour94/data-structures-and-algorithms/javascript/data-structure/linked-list/readme.md

 - Time Complexity: O(n).
 - Space Complexity: O(1).
 ---
+### kthFromEnd(k):

+- declare size property in the  LinkedList constructor
+- increment size of the LinkedList in the insert, insertBefore, insertAfter, and append methods
+- create method kthFromEnd(k) which take value
+- declare temporary pointer points to the head
+- do a for loop descending around the  size of the LinkedList
+- check if the index of for loop equal k if yes return value
+- make the temporary pointer points to the next

+**Big O**

+- Time Complexity: O(n).
+- Space Complexity: O(1).
+---

 ## API
 * insert() : allow you to insert new values at the end of the linked list. (return the whole class to allow chaining insertion)